Synchronizing Dynamical Systems: Finitely presented systems and Ruelle algebras: Preliminaries

 Another important class of expansive dynamical systems are the finitely presented ones.
 The definition of finitely presented systems is due to Fried \cite{fried1987} where several equivalent characterizations are discussed.
 We will use the following one:

 \begin{definition} An expansive dynamical system $(X,\varphi)$ is called \emph{finitely presented} if it is a factor of a shift of finite type. \end{definition}

 Bowen's theorem \cite{bowen} implies that every Smale space is finitely presented.
-The shift spaces that are finitely presented systems are exactly the sofic shifts and there are many more examples of finitely presented systems that are not Smale spaces, see \cite{fried1987} for details.
+The shift spaces that are finitely presented systems are exactly the sofic shifts.
+There are many more examples of finitely presented systems that are not Smale spaces.
+We give a few examples, see \cite{fried1987} for more examples and details.

+\begin{example} The even shift is the sofic shift space in the alphabet $\{\word{0}, \word{1}\}$ obtained from the following labelled graph:

+Let $X_G$ be the edge shift coming from the unlabeled graph above.
+Define a map, $\pi$, by taking the map at the shift level induced from mapping defined by taking an unlabeled edge to its label.
+Then $\pi$ is a factor map from $X_G$ to the even shift. \end{example}

+\begin{example} Pseudo Anosov diffeomorphisms on closed manifolds form an important class of finitely presented systems.
+For each orientable surface of genus greater than one, there is a pseudo Anosov diffeomorphism that is not a Smale space.
+Fried discussing this class of example in more detail in \cite{fried1987}. \end{example}

+\begin{example} Certain solenoids (stationary inverse limits) are finitely presented systems.
+For a reader familiar with the one-dimensional Smale space solenoids considered in \cite{WilOneDim, Wil, Yi2001, Yi2003}, we present an explicit example.